CloudBotIRC/CloudBot/README.md

 ### Run

 Before you run the bot, rename `config.default` to `config.json` and edit it with your preferred settings.
+You can check if your JSON is valid on [this site](http://jsonlint.com/)!

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command: